bugsnag/bugsnag-notifier-api/README.md

     events: [{

         // A unique identifier for a user affected by this event.
 This could be any distinct identifier
-        // that makes sense for your application/platform. (optional)
+        // that makes sense for your application/platform. (optional, default none)
         userId: "snmaynard",

-        // The version number of the application which generated the error. (optional)
+        // The version number of the application which generated the error. (optional, default none)
         appVersion: "1.1.3",

         // The release stage that this error occurred in.
 This can be any
         // value, but "production" will be highlighted differently in
         // bugsnag in the future, so please use "production" appropriately.
-        releaseStage: "release",
+        releaseStage: "production",

         // A string representing what was happening in the application at the time of the error.
         // This string could be used for grouping purposes, depending on the event itself.